 MARK H. DUBESTER has been an attorney with Cuneo Gilbert & LaDuca, LLP since 2018.
 His practice at CGL focuses on representing plaintiffs in complex litigation involving securities, opioid distribution and marketing, Fifth Amendment “takings” litigation arising from Government-induced flooding on the Mississippi River, corruption in Government contracting, and improper pension fund investments, specifically:

 Mr. Dubester is part of a team of lawyers representing hospitals in actions brought, in state and federal courts across the country, against opioid manufacturers and distributors arising out of the ongoing opioid crisis.
 He is one of the lead architects of the Plaintiffs’ legal theories which have been successfully advanced in various courts.
 The team recently obtained an order denying (in principal part) motions to dismiss the bellwether hospital case pending in the federal multidistrict litigation styled In re National Prescription Opiate Litigation (N.D.
-Ohio), and has been similarly successful in sustaining hospital claims in state courts in West Virginia and Arizona.
+Ohio), and has been similarly successful in sustaining hospital claims in state courts in Florida, West Virginia, Missouri, Arkansas and Mississippi.

 Prior to joining CGL, Mr. Dubester’s experience included: